mongodb/js-bson/README.md

 ## React Native

-BSON vendors the required polyfills for `TextEncoder`, `TextDecoder`, `atob`, `btoa` when using React Native.
-One additional polyfill, `crypto.getRandomValues` is required and can be installed with the following command:
+BSON vendors the required polyfills for `TextEncoder`, `TextDecoder`, `atob`, `btoa` imported from React Native and therefore doesn't expect users to polyfill these.
+One additional polyfill, `crypto.getRandomValues` is recommended and can be installed with the following command:

 ```sh
 npm install --save react-native-get-random-values